dsfofwuc/gitLearn/readme.txt

 Git is a version control system.
 Git is a distributed version control system.
 Git is free software.
-Git is a free software distributed under the GPL.
+Git is free software distributed under the GPL.
 Git has a mutable index called stage.1
 Creating a new branch is quick.
 Creating a new branch is quick & simple. feature 提交

 非 Fast forward 模式

+1111bug
+123